staltz/multiserver-dht/README.md

 * `key` (REQUIRED unless `keys` is present), a string identifying the channel to be used as address.
 * `keys` (REQUIRED unless `key` is present), a pull-stream of arrays of strings that identify all the channels where servers are hosted.
-* `port`, the port on which to listen for connections in the DHT.
-Default: 8007
-* `id` a string identifying this specific DHT peer.
-Default: something random

 Returns a multiserver plugin.